GIScience/OSM-realtime-update/README.md

 #### Update strategy

-For each task, initialise by downloading a suitable .pbf from Geofabrik and update it using osmupdate.
+For each task, initialise data by downloading a suitable .pbf from Geofabrik, clip it to the task's boundary and update it using osmupdate.

 Algorithm: